manojknit/sp18-281-cloudflare/mirajp1/MIRAJP1_ELIMINATE_WASTE.md

 + This helped us in coming up with a proper basic plan which can be enforced next week.
 Otherwise, less focussed discussion would have increased the meeting time and wastage of important time was reduced.

 ## Week 2
-+ Helped the team to come up with a project architecture so as to reduce waste in remembering ambiguous details about the architectuee
++ Helped the team to come up with a project architecture so as to reduce waste in remembering ambiguous details about the architecture.
 + This will help the team to focus on the overall system, rather than just single component.
 Also, helps the team realise the part of their component in the architecture

+## Week 3
++ We decided and came up with an final architecture for our application and I helped the team decide on the parts necessary.
+This made the scope of project very specific, instead of having lot of haphazard modules.

 #### References